Slow Fashion: What Is It and Why Should You Care

 Slow Fashion Becomes A Movement.

 Modern-day slow fashion has re-emerged some of the old ways of the Pre-Industrial Revolution.
-Initially, it asks us to step back and decide if we need something new or if we can shop our closet for some forgotten piece that maybe just need a small repair.
+Initially, it asks us to step back and decide if we need something new or if we can shop our closet for some forgotten piece that may just need a small repair.
 It encourages us to buy fewer garments less often and opt for second-hand when possible.

 Is The Slow Fashion Movement The Ultimate Answer To Fast Fashion?